 Sociology and Criminal Justice

-Our faculty members conduct research in a range of areas within the disciplines of sociology and criminology including crime and popular culture, wrongful convictions, post-prison education, crime and media, and public school education in New York City.
-Their works have been published and they frequently appear as experts on various media.
+Our faculty members conduct research in a range of areas within the disciplines of sociology and criminology including immigration rights and policies, wrongful convictions, police-citizen communication, post-prison education, reentry, and crime and popular media.

 - Wrongful Convictions

 - Prisons and Prisoners in America

 - Problems of Urban Law Enforcement

 - Sex Crimes and American Justice